Zero to Hero: Build a FAQ

 At some point, you'll want to edit some of the boilerplate text that comes along with your FAQ.
 E.g. Customize the right sidebar or top navbar.
 To do that, visit the Templates tab for your FAQ.

 Templates control the HTML and CSS for your FAQ.
 The common template used for all pages is called base.html.
 The main FAQ page is index.html and the individual question page is question.html.
 The header, search box, email form, sidebar, tag cloud, footer, questions listing, question preview, and question metadata all have editable templates.

 Pro tip!
 Browse our Pinterest board to see examples of highly-customized FAQs!

-In the next installment of this series, we'll talk about how you can monitor your chat service.
+In the next installment of this series, we'll talk about the 3mail module which is all about asynchronous customer communication.